ameekbhalla/website/content/home/experience2.md

     date_start: '2020-04-01'
     date_end: ''
     description: |2-
-        * Scored a 4.9/5 from authors for critiquing the statistics, data visuals, and semantics of 150 manuscripts, along with an international team
+        * Evaluated the study design, statistics, and data visualization of more than 300 manuscripts for the medical journal Cureus while coordinating remotely with an international team.

   - title: Language Editor (Molecular Biology)
     company: Cactus Communications Pvt.
 Ltd.